alt-dima/tofugu/README.md

 - var.tofugu_datacenter_name = will contain string `staging1`
 - var.tofugu_datacenter_manifest = will contain whole object from `staging1.json`

-You may specifiy as many `-d` pairs as you need!

 [datacenter.json example in inventory](examples/inventory/demo-org/datacenter/staging1.json)